 What to consider in your email list provider:

-- Leverage your social media platform to let people know that the first subscribers to your email list will get gifts or discounts from you.
+- Let people know that the first subscribers to your email list will get gifts or discounts from you.
 Ask for email addresses so that people can get in on the action.

 - If you have a blog, use it to broadcast an announcement about your store’s opening and add the subscription form to the post.
 Ask blogger friends to share your news, growing your subscriber base on your behalf.